I've been writing these post for the last few years. They are a way for me to reflect on last year and set goals for next year.

 I like to keep them terse and fun.
-Hence the reference to regular expressions and use of emojis.
+Hence the regular expression reference and use of emojis.

 ✅ Expand Shift as a business

 This one really gets two checkboxes.
 Shift definitely expanded as a business in 2021, not only in revenue, but also size.
 Shift grew 30% in 2021 despite no Laravel release.
 In doing so, it finally crossed $1,000,000 in revenue.

 I increased Jess' monthly retainer.
 She's also partnering with me on recent projects, like the Workbench desktop app.
 I recently contracted Saurabh Mahajan for additional work as Jess' focus has shifted (no pun).
 Although not necessarily employees, they do represent a growing Shift team.